Twenty-three days, 3,437 photos, Christmas and New Year at the bottom of the world

 ★ highest regional density in the trip

-Jan 3 · the long afternoon at Carcass Island - the leg’s peak, and the most photographed Falklands day.
+Jan 3 · the long day on Saunders and Carcass - the leg’s peak, the most photographed Falklands day, with the trip’s only workout-tracked hike (5.4 km, 187 m ascent on the Carcass Island headland behind the settlement).
 The capital, Stanley, goes entirely unseen: this was a cruise of the offshore wildlife islands, not the town.

 2 Jan · a full morning among the sea-lion and penguin rookeries of Bleaker Island